dennislee22/dennislee22.github.io/docs/cml/imagep.md

       [  5   3 192 255]
       [  5   3 192 255]]]
     Time Taken:8.568198680877686

 ![](../../assets/images/cml/output_4_1.png)

+4. Explore the time taken to change the background colour using openCV module.

 ```python
 # Use cv2 to convert background